 But, how much costlier is it, really, to eat healthier?
 And is the payoff worth the price?

-You might be surprised to know that they cost of eating healthy is only $1.50 more a day.
+You might be surprised to know that the cost of eating healthy is only $1.50 more a day compared to eating a diet full of processed foods.

 So, is it really worth the $1.50 a day to eat healthier food?
 The truth: absolutely, 100% YES!